MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.Last Error** - One of five string values (enumerators) to log which stage of policy application was being executed when the exception occurred

+#### Office.OneNote.Android.Sync.ProvisioningCompleted

+*[This event was previously named OneNote.Sync.ProvisioningCompleted.]*

+The critical signal used to ensure that after a user signs-into a OneNote Android App, notebooks are properly provisioned so that they can be easily accessed.
+This is used to ensure critical regression detection for OneNote app and service health

+The following fields are collected:

+- **AppSuspendedDuringEvent** - Returns Boolean to indicate if app was suspended during provisioning

+- **NetworkConnection** - The type of network connectivity of the device in use

+- **NetworkDataExchange** - Records the number of bytes exchanged during provisioning.

+- **ServerType** - Returns the type of the server offering the service

+- **TimeTakenInMilliSeconds** - Returns time taken to complete provisioning in millisecond

 #### Office.OneNote.Android.Sync.ProvisioningError

 The critical signal used to ensure that after a user signs-into a OneNote Android App, notebooks are properly provisioned so that they can be easily accessed.
 This is used to ensure critical regression detection for OneNote app and service health.